Wild Dogs in the Biodiversity Hotspot Convergence

 hotspot convergence zone

-will be used for conservation planning.
-This is
+that will be used for conservation planning.
+This

 to help protect wild dogs and other carnivores.